Inca's Balsa Log Raft

 The balsa rafts came from the Manteña area, as is on the westmost coast of Ecuador just south of the Equator.
 There they had the materials to construct the rafts and from there they started sailing up and down the coast

 After the deed of Thor Heyerdahls scholars and archaeologists seems to have intensified their work, and have found evidence that the pre-Columbian seafaring as had its center in the maritime coast-society just under Equator.
-From there their rafts sailed up along the coast til Panama and Acapulco in Mexico and down to Chiclayo, Trujillo and Paracas areas against south until the northern of Chile.
+From what today is called Puerto Viejo their rafts sailed up along the coast til Panama and Acapulco in Mexico and down to Chiclayo, Trujillo and Paracas areas against south until the northern of Chile.

 There are archaeological finds as indicate a frequent mercantile interchange together with transfer of technology.

 We don't know any historical nor archaeological argument for Heyerdahl's choice of Callao as port of departure for his Kon-tiki expedition, there were never before mentioned rafts starting out from Callao, until he did it in 1947.
 It seems as a result of an arranged meeting with the peruvian president Jose Bustamante y Rivero, as of narrow political reasons offered the service of the peruvian navy.

 Now it is a part of the "Heyerdahl concept", and Callao has developed as a main start-port for oceangoing Rafts.